monasca/monasca-agents-installer/README.md

 In case the `<version_number>` is omitted, the newest one will be used.

 ### Running the installer

-The monasca-ui plugin can be installed via the following command:
+The monasca-ui plugin can be installed via the following command (replace every occurrence of `<monasca_ui_dir>` with the directory where monasca-ui should be installed):
 ```
 ./monasca-ui-<version>.run --target <monasca_ui_dir>
 ```